tdmg-traisimove/traisimove-admin-dashboard/README.md

 https://raw.githubusercontent.com/e-mission/nrel-openpath-deploy-configs/main/configs/

-### STUDY_NAME
+### STUDY_CONFIG

-The `STUDY_NAME` environment variable is used to specify the name of the study or program that is being run inside the Docker container.
+The `STUDY_CONFIG` environment variable is used to specify the name of the study or program that is being run inside the Docker container.
 This variable is typically used by the application running inside the container to differentiate between different studies or programs.

-Note that the `STUDY_NAME` variable can be set to any string value, and should be set to a unique value for each separate study or program.
+Note that the `STUDY_CONFIG` variable can be set to any string value, and should be set to a unique value for each separate study or program.

 ## User Permissions